How SMBs Benefit from Call Center Features

 What’s your feeling about Call Centers?
-Be aware, this is just about to change (for the better!) in the next 2 minutes.
-Just mentioning the terms “call center”, in general, people immediately think of these huge firms with hundreds of employees sitting in cubicles, sporting headsets.
+Be aware, this is just about to change (for the better!), in the next 2 minutes.
+Just mentioning the phrase “call center”, people immediately think of these huge firms with hundreds of employees sitting in cubicles, sporting headsets.
 Even though call centers are perceived to be parts of large enterprises, small businesses can also benefit from the great features offered in these systems.
-Whether you need to increase your sales, enhance your customer service or excel your support performance, a powerful suite of call center features can help you achieve your business goals.
+Whether you need to increase your sales, enhance your customer service, or excel in your support performance, a powerful suite of call center features can help you achieve your business goals.

 Automatic Call Distribution and IVR

-Automatic Call Distribution(ACD) enhances your output as a small business where incoming calls are directed to the ideal group of agent that is more conversant with your customer’s query.
+Automatic Call Distribution(ACD) enhances your output as a small business.
+Incoming calls are directed to the ideal group of agents that are more conversant with your customer’s query.
 With ACD, you get the Interactive Voice Response function, commonly referred to as IVR, where the computer interacts with the caller over pre-recorded audio prompts.
-Some of the benefits that accompany ACD and IVR set up include resource optimization, increase first-contact resolution and improved customer satisfaction.
+Some of the benefits that accompany ACD and IVR set up, include resource optimization, increase first-contact resolution and improved customer satisfaction.

 Call Queues and Ring Strategy

 For a small business, it is imperative that you avoid engaged lines.
-Then, call queues are your safest bet.
-With these queues, incoming calls are placed in a virtual queue where the caller will be connected to your agents immediately they are available.
-You can also group your extensions, set a ring strategy to fairly distribute calls to employees and assign priority levels per group member.
+As a result, call queues are your safest bet.
+With these queues, incoming calls are placed in a virtual queue where the caller will be connected to your agents the moment they are available.
+You can also group your extensions, set a ring strategy to fairly distribute calls to employees, and assign priority levels per group member.
 This way, you have your sales agent dealing with calls that come in first and the sales manager backing them up when needed.
 The same strategy will work pretty well with any other department.
 But keep in mind, there is a very limited number of VoIP Providers that could group extensions and offer Ring Strategy.

 Announcement on Hold and Call Back Request

-In case you have a small team and a considerable number of incoming calls, to avoid compromising your customer experience, you may consider having in place announcements on hold and call back request function for your callers.
-This can be split into two strategies: on hold messages for Sales groups and another for Customer Service groups.
+In case you have a small team and a considerable number of incoming calls, to avoid compromising your customer experience, you may consider having in place two announcements: ‘on hold’ and ‘call back request’ function for your callers.
+This can be split into two strategies: on-hold messages for Sales groups and another for Customer Service groups.

-- For Sales, the announcement will help your customer to be informed of your service or any special offer.
-Keep it short, objective and let them know that they will be connected in a matter of a few seconds/minutes.
+- For Sales, the announcement will keep your customer informed on your service or any special offer.
+Keep it short, objective, and let them know that they will be connected in a matter of a few seconds/minutes.

 - For Customer Service, this can be used to gain time and optimize the first-contact resolution by informing callers what document or information they need to have in hand during the call.
 If they cannot wait on the line, offer them an option to dial 1 for a call back request, that will send a notification to your team or managers.